AmeliaCMU/AmeliaMaps/README.md

 - Runway end nodes cannot be connected "laterally" to taxiways or holdlines.
 This is because the centerlines will be extended.
 If a ramp connects to the end of the runway, insert a surrogate node below it.
 - Edges must contain aeroway keys indicating the type of zone, i.e. `aeroway: taxiway`.
 Hold lines nodes must have the equivalent tag `aeroway : holding_position`.

 For the amelia dataset, the airports have been pre-processed to meet these requirements.
-The `limits.json` file contains the bounding box of the airport and the `airport_code_from_net.osm` file contains the OSM data of the airport.
+The `limits.json` file contains the bounding box of the airport and the `airport_code.osm` file contains the OSM data of the airport.

 ### Installation

 This repository can be installed following the instructions [here](https://github.com/AmeliaCMU/AmeliaMaps/INSTALL.md).
 However, we recommend to setup all of our Amelia Framework tools.
 You can do so following the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/INSTALL.md)
+MapProcessor

 ## How to use

 ### Graph processing

 After simplifying the desired `.osm` file manualy (in the case of amelia it is already done), use the `graph_processor.py` tool to generate the corresponding pickle file containing the polyline dictionary for the graph.
 Run the following command:
+MapProcessor

 ```bash
 python src/graph_processor.py  --airport [airport] --base_dir [base_dir] --out_dir [out_dir] --save --show